Farama-Foundation/PettingZoo/docs/gamma/prospector.md

 position relative to the prospector's position and rotation) to the front of the bankers (within a plus or minus 45 degree tolerance).
 The bankers then get the gold, and can deposit it into the chests to recieve a reward.

-They take a 3 element vector of continuous values
+Bankers take a 3-element vector of continuous values between -1 and 1, inclusive.
-(the first for forward/backward, the second for left/right movement, the third value is not used since bankers can't rotate).
-They can only hold 1 nugget at a time.
+The third value is not used.
+The action space is `(y, x, _)`, where `y` is used for forward/backward movement and `x` is used for left/right movement.

 The observation space size for prospectors is `(150, 150, 3)` and the size for